 The eNBP requires more time than other programs because it teaches and provides feedback on skills that you practice with your children in between doing the units.

 We understand that separation/divorce is a very difficult time for many parents and that schedules and time demands vary widely.
-Some parents who are very busy select the 10-week course for more flexibility in practicing the tools.
+Some parents who are very busy select the 10-session course for more flexibility in practicing the tools.
 Others may want to have more time to practice the tools.
-Some parents might want to learn the tools as quickly as possible and so select the 6-week version.
+Some parents might want to learn the tools as quickly as possible and so select the 6-session version.
 With the eNBP, you have a choice and we simply recommend you choose the version that best fits you and your family.

 Family Transitions-PTW will reduce or waive fees for families experiencing financial hardship.
 Please complete this form in order to apply for a waiver, email us the required documentation and we will consider your request for a waiver of fees for the eNew Beginnings Program.
 If your application is approved, we will send you access to the program within 48 hours.